Llámame (Wrs song): Background

-"Llámame" was written by Alexandru Turcu, Andrei Ursu (WRS), Cezar Gună and Costel Domințeanu, while the production was solely handled by the latter.
+"Llámame" was written by Alexandru Turcu, Andrei Ursu (Wrs), Cezar Gună and Costel Domințeanu, while the production was solely handled by the latter.
 It was released for digital download and streaming in various countries on 10 February 2022 by Global Records, having a length of three minutes and four seconds.
-WRS extended play (EP) Mandala, issued on 31 March 2022 by the same label, included a remastered version of the song for the singer's participation at the Eurovision Song Contest 2022.
+Wrs' extended play Mandala, issued on 31 March 2022 by the same label, included a remastered version of the song for the singer's participation at the Eurovision Song Contest 2022.